apollographql/subscriptions-transport-ws/docs/source/express.md

 import bodyParser from 'body-parser';
 import { graphqlExpress } from 'graphql-server-express';
 import { createServer } from 'http';
+import { execute, subscribe } from 'graphql';
+import { PubSub } from 'graphql-subscriptions';
+import { SubscriptionServer } from 'subscriptions-transport-ws';
+import { myGraphQLSchema } from './my-schema';

 const PORT = 3000;
 const app = express();